 Customer Loyalty System: Yotpo Loyalty and Rewards

-Yotpo is a loyalty, rewards, and referrals tool — its purpose is to help you attract new and existing customers with customized and on-brand loyalty and rewards programs.
+Yotpo is a loyalty, rewards, and referral tool.
+Its purpose is to help you attract customers with customized loyalty and rewards programs.

-The tool makes it easy to personalize rewards for customers who complete actions that make a positive impact on your business — there are pre-built campaigns that exist within the tool to help expedite this process.
-You can also set up a tier-based loyalty program based on tiers factors of your choice such as points, amount of money spent, types of purchases, and referrals.
+This tool makes it easy to personalize rewards for customers who complete actions that make a positive impact on your business.
+There are pre-built campaigns that exist within the tool to help expedite this process.
+You can also set up a tier-based loyalty program based on factors of your choice such as points, amount of money spent, types of purchases, and referrals.

 The application of game mechanics is not just for mobile apps and video games.
 You can harness the power of gamification to improve the customer experience and buyer's journey.

-Sites that incorporate gamification accomplish this by having leaderboards, statuses, quizzes, badges, and rewards so shoppers can showcase where they stand relative to others and/ or continually benefit from their loyalty to your brand.
+Sites that incorporate gamification may have leaderboards, statuses, quizzes, badges, and rewards.
+Shoppers can showcase where they stand relative to other customers.
+Or they continually benefit from their loyalty to your brand through a point system.

-Note: Gamification is an even more effective customer retention tool when paired with or incorporated naturally into other aspects of your retention strategy such as your loyalty program.
+Note: Gamification is most effective when paired with other retention strategies such as your loyalty program.

 Gamification System: Mambo.io

 Mambo.io is an enterprise engagement and gamification software that can be tailored to your customers, employees, or both.
-For the purpose of this post, we'll talk about what Mambo.io can do for your customers in terms of increasing loyalty and retention — specifically, how you can create a custom gamification system for customers.
+In this post, we'll talk about what Mambo.io can do for your customers — specifically, how you can create a custom gamification system for shoppers.

 Personalization allows you to increase customer retention through relevant and customized experiences with your brand.
-It requires you to collect data about your customers that you can later use to make recommendations and tailor promotions to each customer's individual needs.
+It requires you to collect data about your customers that you can later use to make recommendations.
+You can also tailor promotions to each customer's individual needs.

 Personalization makes customers feel as though they're interacting with a small business that has the time to get to know them, remember them, and care about them as individuals.
 This experience can be achieved both by small brands and enterprise companies.

-There are so many touch points that you can personalize throughout the buyer's journey to improve customer retention — one of the simplest and most common is email.
-To personalize emails you may:
+There are so many touch points that you can personalize throughout the buyer's journey to improve customer retention.

-- Provide relevant knowledge base articles or blog articles based on their most recent purchase.
+- Provide relevant articles or blog posts based on their most recent purchase

 Note: With HubSpot, you can automate email personalization, too.